Back to Blog

 Where CommandShot helps

-Slack screenshot workflows usually need speed.
+Slack screenshot workflows move quickly.
 You capture, paste, and move on.

-CommandShot keeps recent screenshots visible so you can copy, drag, annotate, rename, or delete the screenshot without digging through Finder.
+CommandShot keeps recent Mac screenshots visible so you can copy, drag, annotate, rename, or delete the screenshot without digging through Finder.
+That helps when a Slack thread suddenly turns one screenshot into three follow-up captures.

 Final takeaway